unlight/sigh-bify/readme.md

     * `path` (string)
     Bundle file path.
-    If not specified will be taken from first file matching to glob pattern.
+    If not specified will be taken from first file from glob stream.